iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 categories: notes maths
 ---

 Statistics is used to summarize data.
 Probability is a way to find likeliness of an event to happen.
 Permutation and combination are ways to count events and possibilities.
-All these learning are from [Khan Academy](https://www.khanacademy.org/math/statistics-probability).
+All these learning are from [Khan Academy](https://www.khanacademy.org/math/statistics-probability) and [AMPBA - ISB](https://www.isb.edu/advanced-management-programme-in-business-analytics).

 * Do not remove this line (it will not be displayed) {:toc}